 For purposes of this Guide, the United Kingdom includes England, Northern Ireland, Scotland and Wales.
 I've compiled all the information I know concerning any of these jurisdictions into the topics discussed below.

 Business: Substantial information for all "limited" companies is available free (or cheap) through the Companies House WebCheck database.
 For public companies, you can get a list of all their outstanding securities in the Official List posted by the Financial Services Authority; the London Stock Exchange posts share prices and other information for listed companies.
-Annual Reports for public U.K. companies are posted free on Carol World and are generally also available on the company's own Web site.
-Free information is also available from Hemscott One.
+Annual Reports for public U.K. companies are generally available on the company's Web site.

 SkyMinder has credit reports from Graydon UK and Worldbox.
-You can look up more information on U.K. companies on Lexis (COMNY;UKCOMP), Dun & Bradstreet (Business Information Report) or the ICC British Company Directory (Dialog Files 561 and 562, respecively), which lists all active U.K. companies, plus U.K. companies that have dissolved or changed their names since 1968.
-The Directory cross-references information in ICC British Company Financial Datasheets (Dialog File 562).
+You can look up more information on U.K. companies on Lexis (COMNY;UKCOMP), Dun & Bradstreet (Business Information Report) or the ICC British Company Directory on Lexis (ICCDIR) which lists all active U.K. companies, plus U.K. companies that have dissolved or changed their names since 1968.

 ICC databases are also available through the subscrption-based Freepint.